contrast-zone/t-rewriter.js/README.md

 Feeding an input `Nora meows` to the above ruleset should yield the output `Nora is a cat`, while feeding `Milo barks` should yield `Milo is a dog`.

 What is really happening is that we try to parse input by rules from `INPUT` section in a forward direction.
 Then we try to parse the same input by rules from `CHAIN` and `OUTPUT` sections in a backward direction.
-If everything goes well, our output represents a deepest parsing excerpt consisted only of `OUTPUT` rules.
+If everything goes well, our output represents the first deepest parsing excerpt consisted only of `OUTPUT` rules.

 ## current status